 - Colorway for Daily Wear

-The first drawback is that this model does feel different than previous Reebok Nano models.
+The first drawback is that this model does feel different than previous Nano models.
 If you loved the Reebok Nano X or earlier models, then it’s worth acknowledging that this model is very different.
 This shoe has a higher heel-to-toe drop sitting at 7mm and Floatride Energy Foam midsole construction.

-I do think the stability and construction changes in this model will work for most lifters, however, it’s worth recognizing the stark difference in how this shoe fits and feels compared to previous Reebok Nano models especially the Reebok Nano X.
+I do think the stability and construction changes in this model will work for most lifters, however, it’s worth recognizing the stark difference in how this shoe fits and feels compared to previous Reebok Nano models especially the Nano X.

 The last drawback which is minor is the overall colorways of the Nano X1 Adventures.
 Reebok has only released limited colorways.
 While I actually don’t mind this shoe’s colorway featured in the review, I could see them being a turnoff for lifters and athletes who want to wear this shoe daily.